 - The technical expert contacts the registrant of the requested pesticide to determine if the registrant supports a Section 18.

 - The MDA encourages the technical expert to contact MDA at this point, prior to submitting an application.

-- The technical expert prepares and submits an application package to the Minnesota Department of Agriculture (MDA).
+- The technical expert prepares and submits an application package to the MDA.
 The expert uses the federal application requirements found at Title 40 of the Code of Federal Regulations, part 166 to create an outline format for the application package.

-- The MDA conducts a review of the application package for completeness and makes a preliminary determination of whether the application successfully demonstrates an emergency condition exists, and provides feedback to the expert as needed.
+- The MDA conducts a review of the application package for completeness and makes a preliminary determination of whether the application successfully demonstrates that an emergency condition exists and provides feedback to the expert as needed.

 - If the MDA determines the request is warranted, the MDA may then submit the application package to the EPA.

 - The EPA reviews the package.
-To be as responsive as possible to the states and growers, EPA attempts to make decisions on the requests within 50 days of receipt.
+Typically, the EPA attempts to make decisions on the requests within 50 days of receipt.